 The Home Depot reduced U.S. store electricity consumption 50% since 2010 through a multifaceted effort to find energy savings in every corner of the store.
 See our annual year-over-year progress below:

-solar and storage plant in Texas began operating in 2021 and provides 75 megawatts of solar
+Enel Green Power's Azure Sky solar and storage plant in Texas began operating in 2021 and provides 75 megawatts of solar power to Home Depot stores.